Asheville Tractor-Trailer Accident Lawyers

 - Replacement services, such as a housekeeper or meal service

 - Any other out-of-pocket expenses

-Personal damages are those that do not have an actual dollar value attached to them.
-Due to this, calculating these damages is a bit more difficult and often quite subjective.
+Personal damages don’t have a dollar value attached to them.
+Calculating these damages is a bit more difficult and often quite subjective.
 Some common types of personal damages include:

 - Pain and suffering

 - Emotional distress

 - Loss of consortium

 Truck accidents happen in an instant, and the people involved don’t always know the cause of the accident right away.

 While truck accidents can happen for many reasons, some causes are more common than others.
 Examples include: